Is Chegg Legit? Honest Review of Pricing and Risks

 Is Chegg worth $15.95 a month?

 For STEM students working through textbook problem sets, yes.
-The step-by-step solutions saved roughly two hours per week during our testing on calculus and chemistry homework, and the expert Q&A turnaround stayed under four hours on weekdays.
+The step-by-step solutions can save a couple of hours a week on calculus and chemistry homework, and expert Q&A turnaround usually stays within hours on weekdays.

 Can you cancel Chegg anytime?